 (1) Faith LEADS TO UNDERSTANDING, not vice versa.

-•• I recall reading about the then-young evangelist Billy Graham wrestling with doubts about the full inspiration of Scripture.
-In a deep, personal encounter with the Lord, he experience a victory of faith over doubt.
+- •• I recall reading about the then-young evangelist Billy Graham wrestling with doubts about the full inspiration of Scripture.
+In a deep spiritual encounter with the Lord, he experienced a victory of faith over doubt.
 Then the understanding and confidence came, a confidence that was never shaken in the following decades of ministry.

 •• God’s way is not that we first grasp everything intellectually and then come to faith.
 To the contrary, our text above shows that it is faith in God’s creation that leads to understanding.
 Faith is an initiator, not a result.
 For example: